VMFA’S CURIOSITY CAMPS FOR 3–5 YEAR OLDS

-Immersed in the rich environment of VMFA, children will explore, connect, and grow, as individuals and as part of a community of learners.
-Along with art, emphasis is placed on play, music and movement activities, and the museum grounds—all guided by the interests of the group.
+Immersed in the rich environment of VMFA, children will explore, connect, and grow as individuals and as members of a collaborative community.
+In these Reggio-inspired multiple-day camps, emphasis is placed on art along with play, music and movement activities, and the museum grounds—all guided by the interests of the group.

 WHAT TO BRING

-Required forms (listed below) must be completed by a parent or legal guardian and submitted in-person on the first day of camp.
-Having forms completed and ready to submit upon arrival will help speed up the check-in process.
+Required forms (listed below) must be submitted in-person on the first day of camp.
+Completing forms in advance speeds up the check-in process.
 Blank forms will also be available on-site, if needed.

-The Emergency Information Form allows us to learn more about your child and keep him/her safe.
-It must be completed by a parent or guardian and submitted in-person on the first day of every camp.
+- The Emergency Information Form allows us to learn more about your child and keep them safe.
+It must be submitted in-person on the first day of every camp.

 - Clearly written instructions on the administration of medicine must be provided by the parent or legal guardian.